Compliance February 7, 2026 | 10 min read

 DeFi protocols and self-hosted wallets do not fall directly under DAC8.
 But: on-chain transactions are publicly visible.
 If you transfer from an exchange to your own wallet, the exchange sees this withdrawal and reports it.

 This creates a gap: the exchange reports the transfer.
 What happens afterward with the coins – DeFi swaps, liquidity pools, bridge transfers – does not appear in the exchange's report.
 So the tax authority sees a withdrawal but no explanation of what happened next.
-Your own crypto documentation must close this gap.
+Your own crypto accounting must close this gap.

 The Sequence:

-Crypto Documentation
+Crypto Accounting

 The transaction history in the crypto tax tool – on-chain activities, exchange trades, DeFi, staking.
 Everything collected in one place.